How to get the best out of your virtual agency

 Finding out B2B does not stand for Bunny to Bunny

-Most of us in this game know how to use the main social media platforms; along with some measurement tools such as Sprout and Hootsuite.
-If your target audience is the average Joe and you are doing social media for B2C, you can share something a bit witty with a fairly attractive photo of your favorite product to generate likes and build up your followers.Growing up as a part of the social media generation, I have seen many of my PR and marketing counterparts adopt different practices.
-And of course, some are better than others and some are simply laughable.
-We all know those that send out mass messages to their families and friends on Facebook asking them to like and follow a certain company.
-Sure, it could work if your company sells milkshake that appeals to everyone.
-However, in B2B, your friend’s aunt that works at Asda isn’t really going to help you spread the word about the merits of enterprise wide trading systems.
-In B2B you must know your audience and really understand their issues.
+We all know those who send mass messages to their families and friends on Facebook, asking them to like and follow a particular company.
+Sure, it could work if your company sells milkshakes that appeal to everyone.
+However, in B2B, your friend’s aunt, who works at Asda, isn’t really going to help you spread the word about the merits of enterprise-wide trading systems.
+In B2B, you must know your audience and really understand their issues.

-• Relevant talking points: Identify issues, trends and regulations that impact your audience’s business and share relevant news.
+Identify issues, trends and regulations that impact your audience’s business and share relevant news.

-• Platform consistency: Ensure your platforms are up to date and consistent.
+Ensure your platforms are up-to-date and consistent.

 How the storyteller got her PR stripes

 Once upon a time, many years ago, there was a very bored admin manager who worked for a software development company.
-She found her job excessively dull, and so would spend much of the day quietly sitting at her computer, writing short stories.
-For some six months, she (barely) managed to perform her admin duties while working tirelessly on her craft, and soon enough her stories started to get the literary recognition she so desperately craved.
+She found her job excessively dull, and would spend much of the day quietly at her computer, writing short stories.

 She braced herself to be fired: what cared she?
 She would live in an attic, make a career move out of being miserable and thin, wear fingerless gloves and die a fine and beautiful death of consumption.

-“These are rather good,” he said evenly.
+“These are rather good,” he said evenly

-Momentarily thrown off balance but determined to remain on the offensive, she replied, “Well if you can’t give me enough to do, I have to get through the terminable day somehow.”
+Momentarily thrown off balance but determined to remain on the offensive, she replied, “Well, if you can’t give me enough to do, I have to get through the terminable day somehow.”

 “My fault entirely,” he concurred with a half-smile.